postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 * **Billing**: Manages team plan and payments.
 Billing roles can be granted by a Super Admin, by a fellow team member with a Billing role, or by an Admin when inviting a new team member.
 If this is not possible, contact our [Support Center](https://support.postman.com/hc/en-us).
 * **Developer**: Has access to all team resources and workspaces.
 * **Community Manager**: Manages the public visibility of workspaces and team profile ([Professional and Enterprise plans only](https://www.postman.com/pricing)).
 * **API Network Manager**: Manages a team's [Private API Network](/docs/collaborating-in-postman/adding-private-network/), including adding APIs and reviewing requests to add APIs.
-A Super Admin or another team member with the API Network Manager role can grant this role to a user.
+A Super Admin or another team member with the API Network Manager role can grant this role to a user ([Enterprise plans only](https://www.postman.com/pricing)).

 > If you are on a [Postman Enterprise plan](https://www.postman.com/pricing), you can also assign roles at the [group level](/docs/administration/managing-your-team/user-groups/).